 - Take out the garbage frequently.
 Keep kitchen containers sealed tightly and all jars and cans covered and put away.

 Bad ant infestations generally require professional help.
-DIY bait ant traps are no match for the unseen ant colonies that could be living in walls or around the exterior of a home.
-An ant colony can have millions of ants, so eliminating those visible in the house is just the tip of the iceberg!
-Ants communicate by leaving pheromone-like chemical trails that alert other members of their colony to food sources.
-Washing dishes and keeping crumbs off the floor is not enough to deter the ants.
-If a house has been marked as a hot food spot, pest professionals can help erase those chemical trails that keep the ants coming back for more.
+DIY bait ant traps are ineffective against the unseen ant colonies that could be living in walls or around the exterior of a home.
+An ant colony can have millions of ants, so eliminating those visible in the house is just the tip of the iceberg.

-More severe ant infestations require a multipronged approach.
-In these situations, a can of Raid simply won't do.
 Professional ant exterminators will eliminate visible ants, then track down active ant nests and eliminate those as well.
 The exterminators then scrub identified entry points with special detergent to eliminate the ant pheromones and apply a residual insecticide to prevent future ant visitors or new colonies.
 Different types of ants respond to different treatments, so it’s important to have a pro who knows their stuff about ants.
-Most states regulate the licensure of pest control professionals, so for safety, it’s a good idea to confirm that pest professionals are registered appropriately.

 In short, there are many benefits to hiring a professional ant control expert.
 From specialized equipment to safe and non-toxic chemical options, trained professional exterminators are knowledgeable about heavy infestations and are equipped with a variety of treatments to get the job done effectively.

 The internet may house a lot of DIY pest solutions — but to get to the real root of the problem, you should hire a professional exterminator.